 - Copy of pages 1-3 of your current I-20

 - Please have your Designated School Official (DSO) at your university or English program complete Section II of the Transfer Verification form, and return it to us.
 The completed section is proof that you have maintained your immigration status while in the U.S. International Student Transfer Verification Form

 - For each dose, the vaccines must be taken on the same day.
-For example, you should get the first MMR vaccine on the same day as the first varicella vaccine (and then receive the second doses of both vaccines at a later date, on the same day, at least 28 days later).
+For example, you should get the first MMR vaccine on the same day as the first varicella vaccine (and then receive the second doses of both vaccines on the same day, 28 days later).